picocms/Pico/in-depth/nginx.md

 While the [example]({{ site.github.url }}/docs#nginx-configuration) provided on the previous page is a good starting point, here we will provide a more in-depth look at Nginx configuration.

-We've broken down the process of configuring Pico into three segments, in addition to general server configuration.
-The three sets of rules we will be developing provide the following functions: Denying access to Pico's internal files, configuring PHP, and setting up Pico's url-rewriting.
-Although it's arguably the most important function, we'll be configuring url-rewriting last due to the order that Nginx processes its config.
+We've broken down the process of configuring Pico into three segments, in addition to [general server configuration](#general-server-configuration).
+The three sets of rules we will be developing provide the following functions: [Denying access to Pico's internal files](#denying-access-to-picos-internal-files), [configuring PHP](#php-configuration), and [setting up Pico's URL rewriting](#url-rewriting).
+Although it's arguably the most important function, we'll be configuring URL rewriting last due to the order that Nginx processes its config.
 We'll discuss that in more detail when we get to it below.

 ## General Server Configuration

-Nginx's server configuration is broken into `blocks`.
+Nginx's server configuration is broken into blocks.
 Each website has its own `server` block inside your Nginx config.
 While configuration of Nginx sites, virtual hosts, and other aspects of this topic are outside the scope of this guide, we'll provide enough to at least get you started with Pico.

 ```
 server {